-Faculty members interested in receiving a market adjustment should present their case to their department chair, or to the chair or director of the department, institute or program to which their primary responsibilities lie, who will forward the faculty member's case to the dean, along with the faculty member's c.v., last two annual reviews, and a letter either recommending or not recommending the adjustment.
-If a market adjustment is granted, the adjustment can be made over a period of years.
+Faculty members who have an offer from another institution may present their request for a salary increase to their department chair, or to the director of the institute or program to which their primary responsibilities lie, who will forward the faculty member's request to the dean, along with the formal offer from the other institution, faculty member's c.v., last two annual reviews, and a letter either recommending or not recommending the adjustment.
+If an increase is granted, the adjustment can be made over a period of years.

-B. Equity Adjustment
+2.3.2 Equity Adjustment